 Experienced riders who would like to compete on the SMCS team can contact Pam Seidl for more information.

 Team members compete in Wisconsin Forensic Coaches Association (WFCA) tournaments on four Saturdays, a conference meet and Wisconsin High School Forensic Association (WHSFA) sub district and district festivals.
 The season culminates with the WHSFA state meet in Madison.
 Students can compete in a variety of categories ranging from extemporaneous and oratorical speaking to solo and play-acting.
 The team forms in September, practices begin in October and competitions take place from January through April.
 Contact the faculty advisor, Mrs. Wautlet, for more information.

 Through this international program, St. Mary Catholic High School welcomes 2-3 students from an Eastern European country for an entire school year.
-The students often resides with SMCHS families, and while in the United States they improve personal knowledge of English and gains deeper understanding of the Catholic faith and western culture.
-As part of the program, the students makes a commitment to return to their homelands to serve as leaders in re-integrating the faith into the community where it was once banned.
+The students often reside with SMCHS families, and while in the United States they improve personal knowledge of English and gain deeper understanding of the Catholic faith and western culture.
+As part of the program, the students make a commitment to return to their homelands to serve as leaders in re-integrating the faith into the community where it was once banned.
 For more information, visit the Global Outreach website.

 Key Club, whose motto is “Caring–our way of life,” is an international high school service organization.
 Key Club members show they care about the people and communities around them by volunteering their time while working with others and meeting new friends.
 The Neenah-Menasha Breakfast Roundtable Kiwanis Club sponsors the SMCHS Key Club.
 Contact the faculty advisor, Mrs. Lauterborn, for more information.